-Write an query node in application's xml which has been created by the @enterprise GUI-Configuration.
-This query must be inside the <nodes> block (see section 12.2.4).
+Write an query node in application's XML which has been created by the @enterprise GUI-Configuration.
+This query must be inside the <nodes> block (see section Non tree nodes (<nodes>)).
 In our example we need all departments with sub-departments: